kburdett/kburdett.github.io/_posts/2013-05-21-powershell-the-command-quoting-conundrum.md

 Other than some weirdness with the relative path in my example, this is the exact output I was looking for.
 I could use Resolve-Path to convert the relative path to an absolute path, but my actual script used an absolute path anyways, so why bother.
 It is much less code than the first hack (when you include the redirects and file reads) and still remains firmly grounded in the land of scripting.
 It's all about choosing the lesser evil at this point, so this is the solution that I ended up using.

 Ultimately, I spent entirely too much time to come up with a solution that I am not happy with.
 I took the fact that it worked at all as a victory.
 If anybody out there has a better solution, **_please_** drop me a comment!

+__P.S.
+Please pardon the horizontal scrolls on the code blocks, I thought it best to leave the commands and output unchanged__